chu-mirror/sb/README.md

 the way I'd been used to,
 baskspace with a preceding "i", was just banned.
-Although it's a bad practice should be avoid, being able to do that seems better than not after all.
+Although it's a bad practice should be avoided, being able to do that seems better than not after all.
 There are a lot besides this,
 one level undo, no syntax highlighting, no auto-completion, etc...

 But after the months of using,
-I benifitted from all these shortcoming in fact.
+I benefitted from all these shortcoming in fact.
 For example,
 the lack of syntax highlighting and auto-completion forced better organization of text and naming of new words.